fapapa/fapapa.github.io/resume.md

 ### [BarChart](https://github.com/fapapa/bar-chart-js), September 2019

-**Stack**: HTML, CSS, Javascript, jQuery
+**Stack**: HTML, CSS, JavaScript, jQuery

-BarChart is a Javascript library that allows you to generate bar charts for display on websites.
-This was an optional _stretch project_ for my pre-course prep work for Lighthouse Labs, completed by only a handful of students that have taken the bootcamp.
+BarChart is a JavaScript library that allows you to generate bar charts for display on websites.
+This was an optional _stretch project_ for my pre-course prep work for Lighthouse Labs, completed by only a handful of students that have taken the boot-camp.

 ### [GitLab - merge request !29718](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/29718), June 2019